MatthijsKamstra/haxejs/06nasa/example.md

 You can get an api key if you plan to use it a lot and that is without a price.
 But it also works without one.

+_The code used in this example can be found [here](https://github.com/MatthijsKamstra/haxejs/tree/master/06nasa/code)._

 ## How to start

 Create a folder named **foobar** (please use a better name; any name will do) and create folders **bin** and **src**.